FlKo/LazarusDockedDesktops/README.md

 # Lazarus...*Docked*...Desktops
-Desktop configuration files for Lazarus IDE
+Desktop configuration files for Lazarus IDE that try to resemble the 'look'n'feel' of Embarcadero™ RAD Studio™.